pulasthiBuddikaGit/TaskManager/README.md

 ## 📝 Note

-The `.env` file has been intentionally committed to the repository for convenience during development and testing.
+1. The `.env` file has been intentionally committed to the repository for convenience during development and testing.
 In a production environment, ensure to properly secure your environment variables and database credentials.
+2. App performance may depend on your network connection.

 ---